Boyle-Lab/CGIMP/README.md

 $ cd ..
 ```

-3. Navigate to CGIMP/client/src and edit browser_config.js to reflect your local network configuration and data file locations/names, following the directions within the file on which fields to edit.
+3. Navigate to CGIMP/client/src and edit browser_config.js to reflect your local network configuration, data file locations/names, and map dimensions, following the directions within the file on which fields to edit.
 Make sure port mappings match the host ports set up in step 5!
 ```
 $ cd CGIMP/client/src
 $ vim browser_config.js